 5. Intro 0% APR credit card

-In some cases, you may want to use a regular credit card instead of a medical credit card, such as if your dentist isn’t in the medical card’s provider network.
-In this case, look specifically for a credit card that offers a 0% APR introductory period for purchases and balance transfers.
+In some cases, you may want to use a regular credit card instead of a medical credit card to cover dental expenses.
+For instance, if your dentist isn’t in the medical card’s provider network.
+However, this may only be smart if you can qualify for a credit card that offers a 0% APR introductory period, which are only available to people with excellent credit.

-During this intro period, your card’s balance won’t accrue any interest.
-Typically, this time is within 12 to 21 months, and you’d be able to finance your dental care interest-free during this time.
+If you do qualify for a 0% APR card, you won’t owe any interest on your card’s balance during the intro period, as long as you make the monthly payments on time.
+Typically, this promotional period lasts 12 to 21 months.
+During this time, you’d be able to finance your dental care interest-free.
 However, be sure to pay off the full balance before the introductory period ends.
-Otherwise, you’ll end up paying interest on the remaining balance, and the regular interest rates can be high.
+Otherwise, you’ll end up paying interest on the remaining balance, and the regular interest rates typically exceed 20%.

-Read More: Credit Cards With Low Interest Rates
+Learn more: Credit Cards with Low Interest Rates

-A great to excellent credit score (670+) is required in order to get the best interest rates.
+A great to excellent credit score (670+) is required to get the best interest rate on any type of dental financing.
 You’ll likely also need to prove a steady income and have a solid credit history.
 To qualify, follow these steps:

 Check your